yingshaoxo/University_Notes/high-level-math/derivative.md

 #### What is derivative?
 (I don't know either)
 ~~The derivative of a function of a real variable measures the sensitivity to change of the function value (output value) with respect to a change in its argument (input value).
 Derivatives are a fundamental tool of calculus.~~

 You don't have to know anyway.
 It's too complicated to understand.

-If it really have some meaning, that must be describing the change rate of a function on one point(input x).
+If it really have some meaning, that must be describing the changing rate of a function on one point(input x).

 ![](/assets/negative_x^2.png)